History of Ajax, Ontario: Industries

-The Ajax Steam Plant, built in 1941, was the oldest plant in Ajax.
+The Ajax Steam Plant, built in 1941, was the oldest industrial plant in Ajax.
 The steam heated the DIL buildings, and also contributed to production processes, such as liquefying the explosives.
 The plant was owned by several entities in succession, including DIL, CMHC, the municipality, and a private company called the Ajax Energy Corporation.

 After the closure of DIL, several companies moved into the former DIL buildings.
 These included Bayly Engineering Limited (later AEG Sorting Systems), which moved from Camp X to Ajax in 1948, working on research, development, manufacture and repair of industrial equipment.
 The company provided equipment repair services to various clients, including the Department of Defence Production, Bell Canada, Honeywell, Canadian National Railway and Canadian Pacific Railway.
 It was also a manufacturing sub-contractor for the Armed forces, Dowty Canada and Pye Radio.
 The company's President Pat Bayly and Secretary-Treasurer Harry Smith later served as mayors of Ajax.

 George Finley, the CMHC manager appointed for developing Ajax into an industrial town, initially focused on attracting British companies to Ajax, probably because of Canada's interaction with the British industry during the World War II.
 Several other Ajax-based firms were Canadian branches of British companies, including Pye Canada, Dowty Equipment of Canada, Fisher and Ludlow Canada, Slough Estates Canada and Aga Steel Radiators Canada.

 Pye Canada (later acquired by Philips), a manufacturer of electronics equipment, was incorporated in 1947, and began production in 1949.
 Its clients included police forces, fire departments, taxicab companies, CBC, NBC, Canadian Armed Forces, and NASA.
-The company moved its main operation to North York in 1968, concerned about the dust from still-unpaved Hunt Street imparing the performance of sensitive inspection instruments.
+The company moved its main operation to North York in 1968, concerned about the dust from still-unpaved Hunt Street impairing the performance of sensitive inspection instruments.

 Dowty Equipment (ultimately merged into Safran), which produced landing gears and hydraulic systems for aircraft, moved from Montreal to Ajax in May 1949, to be closer to its principal war-time customer A. V. Roe (which had purchased the Victory Aircraft plant in Malton).
 The car body manufacturing company Fisher and Ludlow moved their Long Branch operation to Ajax in 1950, but moved to Hamilton after a few years.